LauHuiQi0920/3007DataVisualizationTeamCyan/poster/_extensions/poster/typst-template.typ

 supplement: "Figure",
 )

 ]
 ]
+]

 #block(
-  fill: rgb(250, 237, 235), // Set the background color
   inset: 30pt,
   width: 100%
 )[
 = Further Suggestions for Interactivity
 <further-suggestions-for-interactivity>
 While our visualization was designed for a poster, interactive features were not implemented.
-However, in an HTML document, these features can be achieved using various R packages. #strong[ggplot2] allows for #strong[hover, drag, zoom, and export];, which improves accessibility for people with sight disabilities by enabling zoom to increase text size. #strong[Shiny] facilitates the #strong[sorting of graphs] to clearly differentiate categories and provides #strong[dynamic input];, such as displaying the distribution of only robbery crimes throughout the state.
-Additionally, #strong[plotly] offers #strong[customized tooltips] with ggplot2, expands long town names, and shows exact numbers without crowding.
+However, in an HTML document, these features can be achieved using various R packages. #strong[#text(rgb(170, 55, 52))[ggplot2]] allows for #strong[hover, drag, zoom, and export];, which improves accessibility for people with sight disabilities by enabling zoom to increase text size. #strong[#text(rgb(170, 55, 52))[Shiny]] facilitates the #strong[sorting of graphs] to clearly differentiate categories and provides #strong[dynamic input];, such as displaying the distribution of only robbery crimes throughout the state.
+Additionally, #strong[#text(rgb(170, 55, 52))[plotly]] offers #strong[customized tooltips] with ggplot2, expands long town names, and shows exact numbers without crowding.
 By #strong[darkening borders] and adding shadows, plotly highlights areas when hovered, enhancing the overall user experience.
 ]

+#block(
+  fill: rgb(250,236,236), // Set the background color
+  inset: 30pt,
+  width: 100%
+)[
 = Conclusion
 <conclusion>
-To update not changed yet, We successfully implemented all suggested improvements for the non-interactive visualization.
-By labeling every state and choosing a colorblind-friendly palette, the revised plot is more accessible.
-The logarithmic color scale makes the decrease in incidence after the introduction of the vaccine less striking but enables readers to detect patterns in the low-incidence range more easily.
+The revised crime visualization for Los Angeles (2020-2024) improves on previous versions by adding area labels, a saturation color palette, and comprehensive guides.
+Highlighting the top three crime types per area provides deeper insights into local patterns.
+These enhancements make the visualization more complex yet user-friendly, aiding law enforcement in resource allocation and strategy development, and ultimately contributing to improved community safety.
+]